aerickt/steno-dictionaries/README.md

  - `TKEUBGS/KWRAEUR/KWREU` → dictionary
    - `KWRAEUR/KWREU` → "-ary"

-On the other hand, the following are words which should be written syllabically:
+On the other hand, the following are examples of when using suffixes is unnecessary:
  - `STAOUD/KWREPBT` (student) ❌
    - `STAOU/TKEPBT` ✔️
  - `WAUT/*ER` (water) ❌